-As Associate Dean for Graduate Studies, Holger Hoock provides oversight of Ph.D., MS, MA, and MFA programs and degrees in 30 departments and in interdisciplinary programs across the natural sciences, social sciences, and arts and humanities, including joint programs with the Schools of Engineering, Law, and Medicine as well as Carnegie Mellon University.
+As Associate Dean for Graduate Studies, Holger Hoock provides oversight of Ph.D., MS, MA, and MFA programs and degrees in 30 departments and in interdisciplinary programs across the natural sciences, social sciences, and arts and humanities, including joint programs with the Schools of Law, Medicine, and Public Health as well as Carnegie Mellon University.

-As Associate Dean for Research, Hoock leads faculty development in grant writing and preparing funding proposals for grants, contracts, and philanthropic gifts; oversees support for faculty research, scholarship, and creative activity across the Humanities and Social Sciences; and represents the School on shared governance bodies such as University Research Council, Data Governance Committee, and IRB Review Committee.
+As Associate Dean for Research, Hoock leads faculty development in grant writing and preparing funding proposals for grants, contracts, and philanthropic gifts; oversees support for faculty research, scholarship, and creative activity across the Humanities and Social Sciences; collaborates with the Office of the Senior Vice Chancellor for Research on limited institutional submissions, and represents the Dietrich School on shared governance bodies.

 A first-generation graduate student, Hoock (b.
 1972) studied history, political science, and law at the Universities of Freiburg, Germany, and Cambridge, U.K., and earned his doctorate in modern history from the University of Oxford, U.K. (2001).
 He subsequently taught at the Universities of Cambridge and Liverpool, where he also founded an interdisciplinary research center for Eighteenth-Century Studies across multiple departments and national museums.
 In 2010, he moved to the J. Carroll Amundson Chair in British History at the University of Pittsburgh.
 He holds an affiliated appointment in the Department of the History of Art and Architecture and is affiliated with the programs in Cultural Studies and European Studies.